Genivia/ugrep/README.md

            standard output.

-           The ugrep utility accepts input of various encoding formats and normal- izes the input to UTF-8.
+           The ugrep utility accepts input of various encoding formats and normal- izes the output to UTF-8.
 When a UTF byte order mark is present in the input,  the input is automatically normalized; otherwise, ugrep assumes the input is ASCII, UTF-8, or raw binary.
-An input encoding format may be specified with option -Q, --encoding.
+An input encoding format may be specified with option --encoding.

            The following options are available: